cthululululu/DelphiDreams/README.md

 # DelphiDreams
-Mood Journal and Dream Decipher
+Mood and Dream journal integrated with AI for personal reflection